AdobeDocs/experience-manager-cloud-service.en/help/forms/list-forms-on-sites-page.md

     Alternatively, you can also [create new Adaptive Form](/help/forms/creating-adaptive-form-core-components.md).

-1. Locate the section within the form editor that allows you to add the Forms portal component.
+1. Locate the section within the form editor that allows you to add the Forms Portal component.

 1. Click the **Add** icon.
 The icon is a plus sign (+) that signifies the option to add new components.